mitchdavenport88/hop_shop/TESTING.md

 **"Navigate around the site easily and the site to be user friendly."**
 * I've used a fixed navigation bar so that links are available at the top of every page and at any point.
 * This is also the case on smaller devices but the links get placed into a dropdown menu, which is operational by toggling the hamburger icon / button.
 * I’ve placed call-to-action buttons all over the site (where relevant).
-These are clear in what they do, have a hover classes to show they can be interacted with and aid with the overall navigation around the site.
+These are clear in what they do, have hover classes to show they can be interacted with and aid with the overall navigation around the site.

 **"Receive feedback whilst interacting with the site."**
 * Toast messages appear in the top right of the screen when information needs to be relayed to the user such as when a function has been performed or something has gone wrong i.e. access being denied.